aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/hackathon-planning.md

   - 15-minute demo or pitch video

 ## Support and Workflow

-Participants receive:
-- Onboarding materials and technical guides
-- Pre-event workshops on RL and synthetic data
-- Cloud computing credits (AWS, Azure, GCP)
-- GitHub repositories and collaboration tools (Slack, Zoom)
+Participants will receive onboarding materials, technical guides, and access to workshops on RL and synthetic data.
+Cloud computing resources, GitHub repositories, and collaboration tools will be provided.
+Mentors with expertise in data quality, ML, domain interpretation, and software deployment will support participants through office hours and dedicated channels.

 Mentorship covers data quality, ML modeling, domain insights, and deployment.